meetwudi/uml-project/use-case/track-package.md

 1. The customer clicks on 'Track' button on the website.
 2. The system asks for a tracking number.
 3. The customer enters the tacking number of the package he or she wants to track.
-4. The system finds the data in the database.
-5. The system displays the current location and route information of the package.
+4. The system displays the current location and route information of the package.